kennethsauers/resume/resume.md

 hand -->
 ### <span>Software Engineer, System Innovation Group</span> <span>Dec 2020 -- Current</span>

-Pied Piper is a multi-platform technology based on a proprietary universal compression algorithm that has consistently fielded high Weisman Scores™ that are not merely competitive, but approach the theoretical limit of lossless compression.

-  - Designed a Machine Learning classifier to detect rogue base stations using RF data
+- Designed a machine learning classifier that identified base stations with 98% accuracy, enhancing network security.
-  - Designed an AM system utilizing a SDR to transmit up to 200 mile controlled by a web portal
+- Developed an AM transmission system utilizing SDR, enabling controlled communications up to 200 miles via a web portal.
-  - Championed decision to integrate various application into a single framework, streamlining developer workflow
+- Led the integration of multiple applications into a single framework, improving deployment efficiency and enabling rapid prototyping
-  - Supported various software application throughout different Software Development Life cycles
+- Supported various software applications across different SDLC stages, improving deployment efficiency and maintaining uptime
-  - Created a ETL process that unified over 50 APIs into a single repository

 ### <span>Software Engineer, DEPARTMENT OF DEFENSE - NSIN</span> <span>May 2020 - Sep.
 2020</span>

-Global movement of free coding clubs for young people.

-  - Met one-on-one with active-duty airmen and built a product to fix their real-world problems
+  - Met one-on-one with active-duty airmen and built a product simulate maintenance on the KC-135 aircraft
   - Designed and created a prototype VR application to train aircraft maintainers
-  - Received Cloud point data scans of the KC-135 to simulate in VR
+  - Processed and optimized KC-135 cloud point data for VR simulations, allowing accurate simulation of the aircraft

 ### <span>Research Assistant, CENTER FOR COMPUTER VISION RESEARCH LAB UCF</span> <span>Sep.
 2017 - Mar.
 2020</span>

-Global movement of free coding clubs for young people.

   - Wrote a synthetic data generation tool for machine learning that created a 13% gain in testing accuracy
   - Assisted with research into GANs and their applications with Computer Vision